tohyuting/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the update product mechanism behaves at each step.

 Step 1.
-The user decides to update the stock for a product called 'Panadol' with a new quantity of 50 units in the warehouse named 'Jurong Warehouse' by executing the `update ct/w n/Jurong Warehouse pd/Panadol q/50` command.
+The user decides to update the stock for a product called 'Panadol' with a new quantity of 50 units in the warehouse named 'Jurong Warehouse'.
+The user also decides that he wants to give 'Panadol' a tag 'fever'.
+The user does this by executing the `update ct/w n/Jurong Warehouse pd/Panadol q/50 t/fever` command.
 The `ClinicParser#parseCommand` will then call the `UpdateCommandParser#parse` method with all the arguments passed by the user.